chainguard-dev/apko/README.md

 ## Why

 apko was created by [Chainguard](https://www.chainguard.dev), who require secure and reproducible container images for their tooling.
-Speed is also a critical factor; chainguard require images to be rebuilt constantly in response to new versions and patches.
+Speed is also a critical factor; Chainguard require images to be rebuilt constantly in response to new versions and patches.

 The design of apko is heavily influenced by the [ko](https://github.com/google/ko) and